Workforce | Social Equity | Resilience | Diversity & Inclusion

 Dr. Brady is a licensed clinical psychologist and professor of psychology at Saint Anselm College where she directs Community Resilience and Social Equity Lab (CRSEL).
 She previously served as co-director for the Center for Teaching Excellence.
 She serves on the boards of several task forces and local non-profits including youth serving organizations and healthcare systems.

-In 2020 an alumni advisory board was established which includes biotech, mental health, medicine, community development, youth services, and many other professional expertise areas.
-The board assists in event programming, networking, and provides undergraduate student assistants with professional development opportunities.
+In 2020 we established an alumni advisory board which includes biotech, mental health, medicine, community development, youth services, and many other professional expertise areas.
+This advisory board assists us in event programming, networking, and provides student professional development opportunities to support outreach and engagement experiences for our undergraduate student assistants.